pulumi/pulumi-hugo/themes/default/content/registry/packages/kubernetes/how-to-guides/choosing-the-right-helm-resource-for-your-use-case.md

 2. Existing Helm releases installed via the Helm CLI can be imported into Pulumi state as of [v3.12.1](https://github.com/pulumi/pulumi-kubernetes/releases/tag/v3.12.1) of the Pulumi Kubernetes SDK
 3. Releases installed via Pulumi are serialized by the chosen Helm driver in the cluster and can be queried by the Helm CLI.

-However, in return for these improvements, Helm Release resource incurs a few inherrent limitations:
+However, it has a few limitations:

 ### Limitations